Bayesian Nonparametric Kernel-Learning: Model

-This makes for very general kernels.
-In fact, i) noting that Gaussian mixture models are universal approximators of densities and may hence approximate any spectral distribution, and ii) using Plancherel's Theorem to relate spectral accuracies to the original domain \cite{silverman1986density, yang2015carte} it follows that: \begin{proposition} The expression of $\rho(\omega)$ in \eqref{eq:mixkern} can approximate any shift invariant kernel. \end{proposition}
+We consider distributions that are mixtures of Gaussians: This makes for very general kernels; for a discussion on general properties of these kernels for finite $L$ please see \citep{Wilson2013}.
+In fact, i) noting that Gaussian mixture models are universal approximators of densities and may hence approximate any spectral distribution, and ii) using Plancherel's Theorem to relate spectral accuracies to the original domain \citep{silverman1986density, yang2015carte} it follows that: \begin{proposition} The expression of $\rho(\omega)$ in \eqref{eq:mixkern} can approximate any shift invariant kernel. \end{proposition}

-For the applications we consider we only need real-valued kernels, hence we approximate the real part of \eqref{eq:mixkern}:
+For our applications we only need real-valued kernels, hence we use the real part of \eqref{eq:mixkern}: